Archmonger/ServeStatic/README.md

     </a>
 </p>

-_Production-grade static file server for Python web apps._
+_Production-grade static file server for Python WSGI & ASGI._

 _This project is a fork of [WhiteNoise](https://github.com/evansd/whitenoise) for [ASGI support, bug fixes, new features, and performance upgrades](https://archmonger.github.io/ServeStatic/latest/changelog/)._